dmwilliamstech/node-builder/README.md

 Web based Application that reads in script definitions from files in a drop folder.
 Users can then Mix and match applications and configuration data to define a node.
-The node definition can then be downloaded or uploaded to a remote server and applied to a VM image.
+The node definition can then be downloaded or uploaded to a remote server and applied to a VM image or image set.

 Version